jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_03_manage_teams_voice_environment.md

 10. Leave the browser window open for the next task.

 As devices are provisioned or joined, they will be displayed in the **Devices** section of the Teams Admin Center.
-Although no devices are available during the lab exercise, you will expect after a device is added that you can then assign the tags to a device, by selecting the **Device** in the list and then selecting **Manage Tags**, then searching for a tag, and selecting **Apply.**
+Although no devices are available during the lab exercise, you will expect after a device is added that you can then assign the tags to a device, by selecting the **Device** in the list and then selecting **Manage Tags**, then searching for a tag, and selecting **Apply**.

 After applying a tag to devices, you can then use the **Search** box in the device list to choose **Select what you want to search by**, and then choosing **Tags**.
 Enter the tag you’ve assigned to devices, and these devices will be displayed in the search results.